Modern Leadership in Today's Workplace - Fleximize

 About the Author

 Robert Ordever is the MD of workplace culture expert, O.C.
 Tanner Europe.
-He has specialized in the field of Human Resources for over 20 years.
+He has specialised in the field of Human Resources for over 20 years.
 Robert was previously at Harrods and Fulham FC and has a passion for creating workplace cultures that truly get the best out of their teams.